© Angus Mitchell

 Paul Mitchell FRPS

-Apart from his self-published book on pinhole photography “Spirit of Light” he has collaborated with four renowned photographers to publish “The Coast – a personal view of the English coastline”.
+In addition to his self-published book on pinhole photography titled “Spirit of Light,” Paul has collaborated with four renowned photographers to publish “The Coast - A Personal Perspective of the English Coastline.”

 Current Lecture Subjects